seanpfeifer/devproxy/README.md

 # devproxy

-A proxy for simple local development that can route paths to different remote targets
+A proxy for simple local development that can route paths to different remote targets.

+This can be useful in cases where you are developing a webapp that needs to make requests to an API that should look like it's on the same host.

 ## Installation